homomorfismo/blog/_posts/2021-02-18-multiplayer-elo.md

 $$

-Those quotients are precisely the pairwise comparisons: how much important is element $i$ than element $j$.
-So the objective is clear: from a matrix of pairwise comparisons, also known as the *preference matrix*, we wish to obtain its priority vector, shall it have one.
-We say that a matrix $M$ is *consistent* there is a vector $v$ such that $vJ(v)^T = M$ (of course, if there is one such vector, then any positive multiple of $v$ satisfies the same property).
+Those quotients are precisely the pairwise comparisons: how much more important is element $i$ than element $j$.
+So the objective is clear: from a matrix of pairwise comparisons, also known as the *preference matrix*, we wish to obtain its priority vector, if it has one.
+We say that a matrix $M$ is *consistent* if there is a vector $v$ such that $vJ(v)^T = M$ (of course, if there is one such vector, then any positive multiple of $v$ satisfies the same property).

 In general, the procedure is the following.
 Given the set of elements to rank, form the preference matrix $A=(a_{ij})$ such that $a_{ij}$ is the preference of element $i$ of the set over element $j$, expressed in terms of how many times is $i$ more relevant than $j$.
 Obviously,  $a_{ij} = a_{ji}^{-1}$ and therefore the diagonal of this matrix is composed solely of $1$'s.
 We say that the matrix is *reciprocal*.
 But there are reciprocal matrices that are inconsistent, for example this one: